Snickser/moodle-paygw_robokassa/README.md

 + Password to avoid payment.
 + Saving the course number and groups in which the student is enrolled.
 + Recommended payment price.
-+ Displaying course enrollment duration
++ Displaying course enrollment duration.

 INSTALLATION
 ------------